-My name is Charles Allen and I am a first year student in the MSPP Leadership Psychology PsyD program.
+My name is Charles Allen and I am a student in the MSPP Leadership Psychology PsyD program.
 I am also a proud alumnus of MSPP's Masters in Organizational Psychology program.
 In looking for a place to complete my graduate education, I wanted a place that provided an opportunity to meld both the practical and theoretical in terms of understanding organizations and how people interact within them.
 Furthermore, I wanted to pursue my degrees while actively pursuing my career.
 MSPP was the only place that satisfied both of those needs while also allowing access to a fantastic community of fellow students and faculty.

 So a bit about me.
 Currently, I am a Regional Operations Manager at Health Leads USA where I help coordinate the efforts of our National offfice and six regional sites to serve families in hospitals accross the United States.
 I am also the Teaching Assistant for the Leadership and Organizational Psychology department.
 Prior to this, I worked at the Posse Foundation’s Boston office, where I was responsible for managing their career program for over 400 Posse scholars, including stewarding partnerships with local public, private, and nonprofit organizations to maximize opportunities for Posse scholar employment.
 Prior to that, I worked at Boston Trust and Investment Management/Walden Asset Management as a Marketing Analyst, where I helped source new clients and manage performance tracking and asset management reporting for over 600 client accounts.